s265350/django-steam/README.md

 ## Environment variables

-You'll need to change name to the ".env.template" file to ".env" and fill all the empty fields:
+You'll need to change name to the *.env.template* file to *.env* and fill all the empty fields:
 - SECRET_KEY: your Django project secret key
 - STEAM_API_KEY: your Steam secret key
-- ABSOLUTE_URL: uncomment (#) the variable you want to use and comment or delete the others
+- ABSOLUTE_URL: based on where you run the application
  - 0.0.0.0 (with docker)
  - 127.0.0.1 (without docker)
  - your domain if you have one